Parkwood Trust

 How much of that fee do you get back on sale?

 If you are at Parkwood in a villa or flat for less than one year, a portion of the fee will be refunded on a pro rata basis.
-The Common Facility Site Donation for Parkwood Lodge apartments is non-refundable.

 Do you have to pay a deposit to secure a villa?